mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 #### Methods On Primitive Types

 Recall that the underlying type of a named type can be a primitive type.
-Here is an example of adding a method to a named type for the `int` type.
+Here is an example of adding a method to a named type with an underlying type of `int`.

 ```go
 type Number int